 4.2 Relationship between minimum requirements and test requirements

-Conformance to the present specification is demonstrated by fulfilling the test requirements specified in the conformance specification [Test specification references] .
+Conformance to the present specification is demonstrated by fulfilling the test requirements specified in the conformance specification TS 38.176-1 [25] and TS 38.176-2 [26].

 The minimum requirements given in this specification make no allowance for measurement uncertainty.
-The test specifications [Test specification references] define test tolerances.
+The test specifications TS 38.176-1 [25] and TS 38.176-2 [26] define test tolerances.
 These test tolerances are individually calculated for each test.
 The test tolerances are used to relax the minimum requirements in this specification to create test requirements.
 For some requirements, including regulatory requirements, the test tolerance is set to zero.

 The measurement results returned by the test system are compared - without any modification - against the test requirements as defined by the shared risk principle.